arahman0709/android-kotlin-sample/README.md

-# android-kotlin-samples-v2
+# android-kotlin-sample-v2

 Sample Android project inspired by Google's architecture blueprints, using a mock shopping cart API service as my "remote data source".
 This app, lazily called "Shopper", is an Instacart-like app that gives the user the ability to add grocery items to a cart and checkout.
 The main purpose of this app is to demonstrate profiency Android development with Kotlin and Jetpack Components and not to be taken too seriously, haha.
+The major difference in this sample project is the use of Flow and Paging3

 ## Getting Started